Ocean Acoustics: A National Naval Responsibility

 Planning Letter/Preproposal and Proposal Process

-Planning letters (also referred to as preproposals, white papers, or letters of intent) are encouraged in advance of formal proposals for greater efficiency.
-Planning letters save time and provide a starting point for a dialogue with the appropriate program officer.
-A planning letter should be a short description (not to exceed two typed pages including figures.)
+Planning letters (also referred to as preproposals, white papers or letters of intent) are encouraged in advance of formal proposals for greater efficiency.
+A planning letter should be a short description (not to exceed two typed pages including figures).
 The planning letter should contain the following information: telephone number and email address of the originator, the goals and technical approach, relevant references, and an estimate of the funding requested.
 While our calls for planning letters for the upcoming fiscal year have specific deadlines, unsolicited proposals and planning letters are accepted at any time throughout the year.

 Special Ocean Acoustics Awards